Through the Valley (The Last of Us): Conception and writing

 "Through the Valley" was written by series co-creator Craig Mazin.

 "Through the Valley" was written by The Last of Us series co-creator Craig Mazin and directed by Mark Mylod.
 Mazin had wanted Mylod to work on the first season, but he was busy directing Succession.
 After Mylod mentioned wanting to work with Mazin during a panel, Mazin sent him the episode's script, which Mylod read and found irresistible.
-He previously directed the Game of Thrones episode "The Broken Man", which marked the first acting role for Bella Ramsey (who portrays Ellie).
+He previously directed the Game of Thrones episode "The Broken Man" (2016), which marked the first acting role for Bella Ramsey (who portrays Ellie).
+Mazin felt Mylod's experience in directing different genres made him suitable for the series, especially balancing the action scenes in Jackson and the delicacy in Joel's death.
 Deadline published Mazin's script in June 2025, considering it among the year's best drama episodes.

 In The Last of Us Part II (2020), the game on which the second season is based, Joel is paired with Tommy on patrol and Ellie is paired with Dina; Joel was paired with Dina in the episode to show their relationship (as they do not interact in the game) and to more closely connect her with Joel's death.
 Keeping Dina separate from Ellie also made their ongoing relationship more ambiguous.
 Mazin felt it gave another reason for Joel not to defend himself against Abby, as doing so risked Dina's life.
 Ramsey found it added an element of resentment for Ellie, as Joel's final day was spent with Dina instead of her.
 Pairing Ellie with Jesse also allowed focus on their relationship.

 Mazin learned of Joel's death during the development of Part II, before he began writing the show's first season.
 He felt it was the correct narrative decision and did not wish to remove it from the series, reasoning that its brutality was an effective consequence of Joel's actions.
 The writers spent a long time deciding which episode should depict Joel's death, and after briefly considering delaying it to later in the season, they decided against it.
 Mazin felt that plotting it in the season's second episode was appropriate after witnessing Joel and Ellie's strained relationship in the first.
 Neil Druckmann, the series co-creator who wrote and co-directed the games, thought it should occur early in the season, to parallel when its story begins in earnest; he believed plotting it later would feel like they "were kind of dragging [their] feet".
 Mazin also considered the real implications of leaving Joel's death until later in the season, understanding that viewers who had played the game would constantly be aware that it had not yet occurred, and he did not want to feel like the writers were "toying with everybody".